 To make thing more confusing, the Viennese Whirl seems to come in a variety of forms; fingers, zig zigs and small rosettes.
 The can be filled with either butter cream or jam or even both.
 Some have there ends dipped in chocolate, some skip this all together.
 We have seen some just serve as Viennese Shortbread, no filling, no chocolate just a little icing dusted over the top.
 It seems in the world of Viennese Biscuits there are no rules!
 It’s total delicious anarchy!

 But regardless of where it comes from, or the endless debate of the correct way to serve them, Viennese Whirls have a whole lot going for them!

 Mr Kipling may have the monopoly on Viennese Whirls but that doesn’t mean you have to take it lying down.
 Like nearly everything, Viennese Whirls taste superior when they’re home made, and they take about as long as it would take to pop to the shops and buy some!

 Viennese Whirls are made up of two of the most buttery, melt in the mouth biscuits you will ever have the pleasure of eating.
 They are then sandwiched together with some simple buttercream and rich raspberry jam.
 Those biscuits are delicate though, so be careful sandwiching them together.
 You will need to use your most gentle touch, so that they don’t become crumbs in your hands!

 It’s up to you whether you want to go the whole hog and dip them in chocolate as well!
-We wouldn’t have them any other way!
+I wouldn’t have them any other way!

 So whether you’ve got an afternoon tea coming up, or even just an afternoon, these Viennese Whirls are well worth a go!